lukas0516/lukas0516.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am currently a postdoctoral fellow at the [Hong Kong PolyU AIMS Lab](https://sites.google.com/view/hailong-huang/home?authuser=0), working under the guidance of Assistant Professor Hailong Huang.
-I am currently a Ph.D. candidate in the School of Mechanical Engineering at Nanjing University of Science and Technology, advised by Prof. Liangmo Wang.
-I am also a visiting Ph.D. student in the [Energy Storage Lab](https://ziyousongthu.wixsite.com/website), led by [Prof. Ziyou Song](https://scholar.google.com/citations?hl=zh-CN&user=CWEeVz4AAAAJ&view_op=list_works).
+I received my Ph.D. degree from Nanjing University of Science and Technology, advised by Professor Liangmo Wang.
-Feel free to contact me (wangqun@njust.edu.cn) if you are interested in my work.
+Previously,  I was a visiting student researcher in the [Energy Storage Lab](https://ziyousongthu.wixsite.com/website) under the supervision of Assistant Professor Ziyou Song.

+My research focuses on the energy-saving optimization and safety-guaranteed driving of autonomous electrified vehicles.
+The specific research points include reinforcement learning, human driving behavior modeling, mixed traffic and data-driven energy management of electrified vehicles.
+I have published more than 10 papers in top journals and conferences.

 # 🔥 News
+- *2024.06*: &nbsp;🎉🎉  Our paper titled 'Scenario-oriented adaptive ECMS using speed prediction for fuel cell vehicles in real-world driving' has been accepted by Energy.
 - *2024.04*: &nbsp;🎉🎉  Our paper on ecological car-following control in mixed traffic has been accepted by IEEE Transactions on Transportation Electrification.
 - *2024.02*: &nbsp;🎉🎉  Our paper on multi-lane eco-cruise for battery electric vehicles has been accepted by IEEE Transactions on Transportation Electrification.
 - *2024.02*: &nbsp;🎉🎉  Our paper on Data-EnablEd Predictive control for Eco-driving of mixed traffic has been accepted by IEEE Transactions on Control Systems Technology.